CMSgov/beneficiary-fhir-data/static-site/FAQ.md

 #### Does the BFD FHIR API provide information on benefit details such as deductibles, copays, coinsurance, etc.?

 In general, BFD has somewhat limited information available for deductibles.
-For Part A claims, BFD has deductible related data elements for Inpatient and Skilled Nursing Facility (SNF) claims:
+For Part A claims, BFD has deductible-related data elements for Inpatient and Skilled Nursing Facility (SNF) claims:

 - **NCH_IP_TOT_DDCTN_AMT**
 - **NCH_BENE_IP_DDCTBL_AMT**